zhuole1025/cs231n/CS231n-notes.md

 * Start training

-  * quantities that should be monitored: loss, train/val accuracy, ratio of the update magnitudes, the first-layer weights in ConvNets
+  * Quantities that should be monitored: loss, train/val accuracy, ratio of the update magnitudes, the first-layer weights in ConvNets

 * Start with small regularization and find learning rate that makes the loss go down: [1e-3, 1e-5]
     * If the loss not going down, that means the learning rate is too low; if the loss is NaN, that means a high learning rate
     * If there is a big gap between training accuracy and validation accuracy, that means overfitting (increase regularization or get more data); if there is no gap, that means you can increase your model capacity
     * If accuracy still going up, you need to train longer
+* Early stop: when validation loss starts going up

 * **Hyperparameter Optimization**

   * Learning rate, regularization, learning rate decay, model size